 - 1. The controller is not damaged (no cracks, melted, broken, or exposed areas). - 2.
 The controller is used with the correct cables of appropriate thickness. - 3.
 The controller and antenna are installed indoors. - 4.
-The controller is intended for supply from a Limited Power Source (LPS) with a current rating of over-current protective devices not greater than 2A. - 5.
-The highest transients on the DC secondary circuit of the LPS, derived from the AC main supply, shall be less than 71V peak. - 6.
-The associated equipment (AE), such as the PC and PSU (LPS), shall comply with the requirements of Standard EN 60950-1. - 7.
-The controller is dry. - 8.
-Ambient temperature and humidity are within the normal range. - 9.
-Other types of devices (e.g., counters, etc.) are connected correctly according to the manufacturer's regulations. - 10.
-The end of stranded conductors shall not be consolidated by soft soldering and must be terminated properly. - 11.
+The controller is intended for supply from a 100-240VAC (0.25A), 50/60Hz Power Source - 5.
+The associated equipment (AE), such as the PC and PSU (LPS), shall comply with the requirements of Standard EN 60950-1. - 6.
+The controller is dry. - 7.
+Ambient temperature and humidity are within the normal range. - 8.
+Other types of devices (e.g., counters, etc.) are connected correctly according to the manufacturer's regulations. - 9.
+The end of stranded conductors shall not be consolidated by soft soldering and must be terminated properly. - 10.
 The device, PC, and other peripheral devices must be strictly connected through a double-pole breaker (with a current break less than 5A and a space between breaker contacts greater than 3mm).
 The pole breaker must be part of the building's wiring and located in an accessible place with proper markings.